Ai Goldsmith is a flute soloist, chamber musician, and flute instructor.

-Ai can be heard performing on Titanic Records' release of Les exquises Allégories (The Exquisite Allegories), her CD Airs Japonais and on Henry Mollicone & soprano Nancy Kromm's album Songs of the Human Spirit (available on iTunes and Amazon) from Newport Classics, as well as on Ai's channel on YouTube and SoundCloud.
+Ai can be heard performing on Titanic Records' release of Les exquises Allégories (The Exquisite Allegories), which made Fanfare Magazine critic Dave Seaman's Most Wanted List 2017, her CD Airs Japonais and on Henry Mollicone & soprano Nancy Kromm's album Songs of the Human Spirit (available on iTunes and Amazon) from Newport Classics, as well as on Ai's channel on YouTube and SoundCloud.

 Invited as a guest artist-instructor, Ai gives workshops and masterclasses at universities, festivals, music organizations, and schools.
 (Continue here to read more about Ai as an instructor...)
 Ai offers private flute lessons in Cupertino, California.